 Take one look at Greg Alberalla’s YouTube channel and you’ll see what he’s all about: Cummins-powered goodness!
-Take a look at his private fleet of oil-burners and there isn’t a single Ford or GM in the bunch.
+Take a look at his private fleet and there isn’t a single Ford or GM in the bunch.
 From late 80’s Dodge clacking-lopers to the newest RAM 6.7-liter, Greg loves anything Cummins-powered.
-So, in order to broaden his horizons Greg decided it was time to make a change and borrow his pal Kyle’s Ford F-450 Power Stroke.
+Broadening his horizons, Greg decided to borrow his pal Kyle’s Ford F-450 Power Stroke.
 “We’re stealing Kyle’s truck today”, Greg explains in his latest vlog.
 “We’ve been a Dodge family for too long.
 We need to do some work… we need to do some upgrades on Kyle’s truck.”
-So, in search of more power, smokier burnouts, a cooler whistling noise and generally more “rowdiness” Greg and his buddy Sal took the 6.7-liter Ford diesel back to his shop, and managed to squeeze the husky dually in.
+Searching for more power, smokier burnouts, a cooler whistling noise, and generally more “rowdiness” Greg and his buddy took the 6.7-liter Ford diesel back to his shop.

 Looking to inhale cooler, denser air as the first improvement, Greg immediately set his sights on the factory airbox.
 “This stock one doesn’t flow enough, doesn’t have cold enough air, doesn’t make enough air.
 It also doesn’t make enough cool noises.
 Additionally, we’re going to give Kyle a new intake from our friends at Banks.”